Active case

 A change in hormones is a risk factor for ovarian cancer.

-9,863 actions have been filed and are pending in the hair relaxer MDL as of February, 3.
+9,863 actions were filed and pending in the hair relaxer MDL as of February, 3.

 The hair relaxer MDL grew to 9,819 actions pending as of January 2, 2025.